 Qingdao Shandong, China Travel Guide

 Qingdao Jiaodong International Airport (TAO) serves as the main air gateway.
-Major Chinese airlines (Air China, China Eastern Airlines, China Southern Airlines, Shandong Airlines, and Hainan Airlines) operate extensive domestic routes and some international flights.
+Major Chinese airlines (Air China, China Eastern Airlines, China Southern Airlines, Shandong Airlines, and Hainan Airlines) operate extensive domestic routes and a few international flights.

-Qingdao Jiaodong International Airport is a modern facility.
-You will find duty-free shops, a range of restaurants and cafes, lounges, currency exchange services, ATMs, Wi-Fi access, and car rental services.
+Qingdao Jiaodong International Airport is an up-to-date facility.
+You will find duty-free shops, a range of restaurants and cafes, lounges, currency exchange services, ATMs, Wi-Internet access, and rental car agencies.

 Wi-Fi access is available throughout the airport terminals, for passenger convenience and connection.